 gets a final reply,

-The client blindly trusts that whosoever it is communicating with is (genuine) example.com and no one else impersonating it.
+The client blindly trusts that the other party is genuine example.com and no one else impersonating it.

 Two major problems with HTTP

 Eavesdropping can be done by anyone who has access to the medium.
 For example, if you are in a company who has taken a connection from BSNL.
 Then data transmitted from your system to example.com through company’s router(s), ISP (say BSNL) router(s) and following a long-chain of routers finally reach example.com.
 Any of these routers can be utilized for eavesdropping on the data being transmitted.

 DNS translates Domain-names to IP addresses.
 So, a maliciously configured DNS can route example.com to IP address of an evil server which talks to a client on one side and (say) example.com on the other.
 In plain HTTP implementation, there is no way of verifying whether we are communicating with real example.com or a fake one.

 - The client sends a request for https://example.com